SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/user-account-creation.md

 ## Scope:
 To learn how to become an account owner, the linked tutorial will provide the procedural steps to creating a Firefox User Account.
-* Tune into my **firefox-account-user-experience** channel https://discord.gg/UFtsMCA to see the step-by-step guide.
+* Tune into my **firefox-account-user-experience** channel https://discord.gg/UFtsMCA to see the step-by-step user guide.

-* The purpose of this channel is to discuss a user's experience when they are an account owner.
-The user experience will be explained from the perspective of becoming a firefox account owner.
+## Audience:
+* Users looking to become a Firefox account owner via the creation of said account.

 ## Tools Used:
 - **Discord** - To document the procedural steps.